top of page

 Adopt these beneficial practices for the safe use of contact lenses and to safeguard the well-being of your eyes:

-• No sleep-in lenses: Avoid sleeping in contact lenses unless prescribed, as it increases the risk of eye infections up to 8 times.
+• Sleeping in lenses: Avoid using contact lenses while sleeping unless prescribed, as it increases the risk of eye infections up to 8 times.

 • Wash hands thoroughly: Always wash hands with mild soap and water before handling lenses, ensuring they are dried well with a clean cloth.

-• Keep lenses dry: Prevent water exposure to lenses to avoid introducing germs.
+• Keep lenses dry: To avoid introducing germs, prevent water exposure to lenses.
 Remove lenses before swimming or showering.

 • Proper cleaning: Rub and rinse lenses with a disinfecting solution, not water or saliva.
 Use fresh solution each time and as recommended by your eye care provider.

 • Care for lens case: Clean the case with a disinfecting solution, not water.
-Empty and dry with tissue, storing upside down with caps off.
+Empty and dry with tissue, then store upside down with the caps off.
 Replace every three months.

 • Consult your eye care provider: Discuss contact lens habits during appointments with your eye care provider.
 Visit yearly or as recommended.